theforeman/safemode/README.markdown

 ## Safemode

-A library for safe evaluation of Ruby code based on ParseTree/RubyParser and Ruby2Ruby.
+A library for safe evaluation of Ruby code based on RubyParser and Ruby2Ruby.
 Provides Rails ActionView template handlers for ERB and Haml.

 ### Word of warning